loimos/loimos/README.md

     We recommend building Charm++ twice: once with the `smp` argument passed to `./build` and once without, as Charm++'s Shared Memory Parallelism (SMP) mode is helpful on some machines and node counts but not on others.

 4. Lastly, set the `CHARM_HOME` environment variable so that Loimos is able to find your local installation of Charm++.
-We recommend adding the following line to either your `~/.bashrc` or `~/.bash_profile` (or simular configuration file for other terminals):
+We recommend adding the following line to either your `~/.bashrc` or `~/.bash_profile` (or similar configuration file for other terminals):

     ```export CHARM_HOME="/<full/path/to/install>/charm/<version>"```

-    Note that you should *not* append `-smp` to this path in order to build Loimos with SMP; this will be handled by setting a seperate environment variable at compile time.
+    Note that you should *not* append `-smp` to this path in order to build Loimos with SMP; this will be handled by setting a separate environment variable at compile time.

 ### Protobuf